Kaethela/Starstruck-Courier/README.md

 8. Accept the Nexusmods API request if asked.
 9. When Wabbajack completes you will see either a green **Installation Complete** screen or a red **Installation Failed** screen.
 If successful, proceed to the Tale of Two Wastelands install instructions.

+## FALLOUT: NEW CALIFORNIA INSTALLATION INSTRUCTIONS
+1. Download the [Fallout New California BETA 231 INSTALLER](https://www.nexusmods.com/newvegas/mods/45138?tab=files) and extract the contents to an empty folder.
+2. Copy/paste your FalloutNV.exe file (located in steamapps\common\Fallout New Vegas) into an empty folder.
+3. Run the FalloutNewCaliforniaBETA231FullInstaller.exe file you extracted from the New California download.
+4. Assign the destination location to the folder you copied your FalloutNV.exe file into. **BY DEFAULT THE INSTALLER WILL ATTEMPT TO INSTALL INTO YOUR DATA FOLDER.
+MAKE ABSOLUTELY SURE YOU CHANGE THIS TO THE FOLDER WITH JUST YOUR GAME EXE.
+5. Wait patiently for the installer to finish.
+6. Once finished, remove the FalloutNV.exe from the New California installation folder.
+7. Cut and paste the New California installation folder into your Starstruck Courier mods folder.
+8. Open Mod Organizer 2, located in your Starstruck Courier install folder.
+9. Press F5 to refresh the program, then enable the New California mod install on the lefthand panel.

 ## TALE OF TWO WASTELANDS INSTALLATION INSTRUCTIONS
 1. If you haven't already, download the TTW 3.2 Installer, the 3.2.1 Incremental Update, and the 3.2.2 Incremental Update.
 2. Extract all three zip files to an empty folder.
 It is recommended that this folder be on your Desktop for ease of access.